Caldarie/flutter_tflite_audio/README.md

 end
 ```

-4. If you are using Google Teachable Machine's model, you need to force load Select Ops for Tensorflow.
+5. Force load Select Ops for Tensorflow.
 To do that:

     a.
 Open your project on xcode